Defamation Notice Requirements: What You Must Know In Ontario

 If you’re not named directly, explain why readers would understand the statement refers to you.

-4. Send it within six weeks
+4. Serve it within six weeks

 The six-week deadline runs from when you first became aware (or reasonably should have become aware) of the defamatory publication.
 This deadline is strictly enforced.